txhammer68/plasma-Lockscreen-nest-hub/readme.md

 * Info on weather temperature and gmail count displayed from before screen locked, not sure how to update after screen locked.
+* images used in status area are included, must change path within qml files to reflect location of images

 ### TODO:
 _________